sellingcabohomes/blog.sellingcabo.homes/about.markdown

 **I'm part of a team that actually works together.** I'm not some lone wolf agent trying to do everything myself.
 I work alongside other experienced Los Cabos real estate agents at Ronival who collaborate and share knowledge.
 Together, we've built a vetted network of bilingual real estate attorneys, property managers, contractors, mortgage brokers specializing in Mexico real estate financing, and tax specialists - all relationships built over years of working together.
 You're not just getting me; you're getting an entire support system of professionals who know what they're doing.

-**The Biggest Mistakes I See (And How I Protect You From Them)**
+## The 5 Biggest Mistakes I See (And How I Protect You From Them)

 Look, I've seen enough buyers make the same expensive mistakes that I could write a book about it.
 Here are the big ones:

-**Unicorn hunting.** Everyone wants beachfront property for $300K in Cabo San Lucas or luxury oceanfront condos at unrealistic prices.
+1. **Unicorn hunting.** Everyone wants beachfront property for $300K in Cabo San Lucas or luxury oceanfront condos at unrealistic prices.
 It doesn't exist in today's Los Cabos real estate market.
 I'll show you what's actually available in your budget instead of wasting months chasing fantasies.

-**Not understanding the legal framework.** Mexico isn't trying to rip you off - the fideicomiso trust system and closing costs are there to protect your investment property.
+2. **Not understanding the legal framework.** Mexico isn't trying to rip you off - the fideicomiso trust system and closing costs are there to protect your investment property.
 But if you don't understand them, you'll make bad decisions.
 I make sure you know exactly what you're getting into.

-**Underestimating true costs.** Those closing costs everyone complains about in Mexico real estate?
+3. **Underestimating true costs.** Those closing costs everyone complains about in Mexico real estate?
 They're tax deductible when you sell, and your property taxes will be way lower than the US or Canada. <a href="https://calculator.sellingcabo.homes/los-cabos-closing-costs-calculator" target="_blank">I show you the real numbers</a> for your Los Cabos investment property, not just the purchase price.

-**Not knowing the towns.** Cabo San Lucas nightlife versus San José del Cabo charm versus Corridor luxury in areas like Cabo del Sol, Palmilla and Chileno Bay - they're completely different experiences.
+4. **Not knowing the towns.** Cabo San Lucas nightlife versus San José del Cabo charm versus Corridor luxury in areas like Cabo del Sol, Palmilla and Chileno Bay - they're completely different experiences.
 I help you figure out where you actually want to live in Los Cabos.

-**Buying preconstruction that never delivers.** I've seen too many people lose money on developments that look great on paper but never get built.
+5. **Buying preconstruction that never delivers.** I've seen too many people lose money on developments that look great on paper but never get built.
 I only recommend developers with proven track records.

-**Why I Love Living Here (And Why You Might Too)**
+## Why I Love Living Here (And Why You Might Too)

 Here's what gets me up every morning: I can venture into the Sea of Cortez and see incredible marine life - whether diving, snorkeling, or just from a boat.
 I love that I can drive to any beach along the Corridor, set up my own BBQ, and even camp under the stars.
 Or I can adventure out to the East Cape for a completely relaxed environment, whether that's a luxury resort or camping right on the beach.